Spring Needle Tube Flies – Black and Green by John Gray.

 My fly-tying club was introduced to tube flies by a migrant from Florida, moi, in the fall of 2014.
 As a result, my fellow tyers have moved beyond my ten-thumb tying, expressing their superior talent – moving us all into better catch with micro tubes for trouts, crappie, and the Georgia basses.

-With tubes, an angler can put them in one’s pocket, including tube flies and a variety of leadered hooks, or just a supply of different hooks alas pocket stored in their original housing or stored in Ziploc® bags.
-Then, decide how to fish them, hook eye up, hook eye down, or used as stingers.
+With tubes, an angler can put them in their pocket, and the day’s hooks can be kept in Ziploc® bags.
+Then, use the hooks chosen to better fish and decide how to fish them: hook eye up, hook eye down, or use them as stingers.